-At Interventions Canada We have wealth of professional knowledge and experience for the treatment of substance abuse disorders, mental health conditions and behavioral health.
-Ms. Pike has over 25 years working both in the United States and Canada.
+Patricia Pike, our CEO has over 25 years working both in the United States and Canada.
 Mental health and substance use disorders affect people from all walks of life and all age groups.
-These illnesses are common, recurrent, and often serious, but they are treatable, and many people do recover.
-Mental disorders involve changes in thinking, mood, and/or behavior.
-These disorders can affect how we relate to others and make choices.
-Reaching a level that can be formally diagnosed often depends on a reduction in a person’s ability to function because of the disorder.
-(Reference from Samsha)
+These illnesses are common, recurrent, and often serious, but they are treatable.
+Many people do recover.

-For people under the age of 18, the term “Serious Emotional Disturbance” refers to a diagnosable mental, behavioral, or emotional disorder in the past year, which resulted in functional impairment that substantially interferes with or limits the child’s role or functioning in family, school, or community activities.
+For people under the age of 18, the term “Serious Emotional Disturbance” refers to a diagnosable mental, behavioral, or emotional disorder which causes functional impairment that substantially limits the child’s role in functioning within the family, school, or community activities.

 Signs of heroin use include: